 Summer Program Best Practices

 - Students participating in the summer program must express interest and motivation to complete the summer course.
 To help conserve resources, MTDA asks that districts do not place students into MTDA summer programs that aren’t interested in the program or supported either at school or home.
 Please consider using tools like our student readiness survey to help determine if the student has enough support to succeed in an online course: link.
 Students that are not up and running during the first three days of the class will be dropped, no exception.
 The summer original credit program is NOT a good fit for a student that is retaking a course.

 - Enrollment officials should consider the availability of computer access in the homes of students taking courses.
 Students will need access to a computer for an average of 3-5 hours per course, per day, for original credit courses.
 As the lack of access will not modify course expectations or deadlines, we require that students secure multiple means of access.

 - Due to the tight schedule of the summer session, students must start and stop courses on schedule.
 Local assistance may be required to help guarantee student success.

-- Please be clear to students that this program is not designed to work around camps or vacations if the student is not able to work in each course for 3-5 hours per day.
+- Please be clear to students that this program is not designed to work around camps or vacations if the student cannot work in each course for 3-5 hours per day.
 The significantly compressed schedule is not as forgiving as a typical semester format.

 Important note for districts: Don’t hesitate to contact MTDA staff in Missoula if you want to walk through setting up a summer program for your students.
 We would love to chat with you about what you can expect and what you might consider setting up locally to help your students succeed!